 Kangaroo Island is place of diversity, with sweeping sand dunes, bushy national parks, dry mountain ranges and an absolute abundance of wildlife.
 But one of the biggest draws to the island, is the beautiful white sand beaches.
-Scattered all along the coastline of the island, these beautiful remote beaches are the perfect place to relax, unplug and have a complete recharge.
+Scattered all along the coastline of the island, the beautiful remote beaches on Kangaroo Island are the perfect place to relax, unplug and have a complete recharge.

 Both times we’ve visited Kangaroo Island it’s been during their peak period, between Christmas and New Years.
 Despite the fact that the island’s accommodation is almost completely booked out, ferries have been reserved months in advance and the difficulty you might encounter trying to make a dinner reservation, if you get out of the main towns of Kingscote and Penneshaw everywhere actually feels incredibly remote.